Heterogeneous Coefficients, Control Variables, and Identification of Multiple Treatment Effects: Abstract

 \section{Abstract}

 Multidimensional heterogeneity and endogeneity are important features of models with multiple treatments.
 We consider a heterogeneous coefficients model where the outcome is a linear combination of dummy treatment variables, with each variable representing a different kind of treatment.
 We use control variables to give necessary and sufficient conditions for identification of average treatment effects.
-With mutually exclusive treatments we find that, provided the generalized propensity scores (\citealp{Imbens 2000}) are bounded away from zero with probability one, a simple identification condition is that their sum be bounded away from one with probability one.
+With mutually exclusive treatments we find that, provided the heterogeneous coefficients are mean independent from treatments given the controls, a simple identification condition is that the generalized propensity scores (\citealp{Imbens:2000}) be bounded away from zero and that their sum be bounded away from one, with probability one.
+Our analysis extends to distributional and quantile treatment effects, as well as corresponding treatment effects on the treated.
 These results generalize the classical identification result of \citet{RR:1983} for binary treatments.

 \textsc{Keywords}: Treatment effect; Multiple treatments; Heterogeneous coefficients; Control variable; Identification; Conditional nonsingularity; Propensity score.\